arterm-sedov/mkdocs-em-img2fig-plugin/README.md

 ```

 ## Credits
-This plugin is a fork of the stuebersystems/mkdocs-img2fig-plugin which does not requre the two asterisks
+This plugin is a fork of the stuebersystems/mkdocs-img2fig-plugin which does not require the two asterisks

 ## Requirements